-- 1 fresh lime squeezed
+- 1 whole lime – freshly squeezed

-- 1 large onion sliced
+- 1 large onion – sliced thin

 - 2 Tablespoons olive oil

-- 1 Tablespoon ground cumin
+- 1 1/2 teaspoons ground cumin

-- salt and pepper to taste
+- kosher salt and freshly ground black pepper – to taste

-- 2 Tablespoons butter
+- 2 Tablespoons unsalted butter

-Slice peppers and onions and saute in olive oil until soft.
+- Sauté veggies: Meanwhile, thinly slice peppers and onions and saute in olive oil until soft.
 Season with cumin, salt, and pepper.

 - Make beans.
 Sauté the chopped onions and jalapeños over medium heat.
 When softened, add the garlic and stir for 30 seconds.
 Then add the strained pinto beans and heat.
 Pour mixture into a food processor.
 Add the seasonings, butter, and the juice of one lime.
 Pulse.
 Add extra water (or lime juice) to thin to desired consistency.